ejmr/LNVL/docs/Instructions.md

 The `LNVL.Opcode` class represents opcodes.
 An opcode has two
 properties:

-1. `instruction`: The name of the instruction LNVL should execute when it encounters this opcode.
+1. `name`: The name of the instruction LNVL should execute when it encounters this opcode.

 2. `arguments`: A table of additional arguments to give to the